bharathananth/COFE/README.rst

 Usage
 -----

 Once installed, you can start using COFE in your Python projects.
-Refer to the COFE documentation or README on the GitHub repository for usage instructions and examples.
+Refer to the docstrings of COFE functions for usage.

 Credits